apache/pulsar/site2/website/versioned_docs/version-2.7.0/concepts-messaging.md

 > * If you want to achieve "message queuing" among consumers, share the same subscription name among multiple consumers(shared, failover, key_shared).
 > * If you want to achieve both effects simultaneously, combine exclusive subscription mode with other subscription modes for consumers.

+### Consumerless Subscriptions and Their Corresponding Modes
+When a subscription has no consumers, its subscription mode is undefined.
+A subscription's mode is defined when a consumer connects to the subscription, and the mode can be changed by restarting all consumers with a different configuration.

 ### Exclusive

 In *exclusive* mode, only a single consumer is allowed to attach to the subscription.
 If multiple consumers subscribe to a topic using the same subscription, an error occurs.